fergald/docs/explainers/queueMicrotask.md

 1. Log "microtask"
 1. Return to the event loop and allow rendering/input callbacks to occur if appropriate
 1. Log "task"

+## Risks

+### Infinite loops of microtasks

+A microtask posted with `queueMicrotask` may itself post another microtask so of course buggy websites can create infinite loops using this API.
+Since these are microtasks,
+the current task will never complete, the page will be unresponsive and the slow script dialog will be triggered.
+This is different to infinite chains of `setTimout` calls which *silently* consume 100% CPU but are easier to let slip into production since the tasks complete and event handling continues as normal.

+No new mitigations are proposed to handle this risk, the impact of the bug is immediately visible and the slow script dialog seems adequate.